StephanGeorg/staticmaps/README.md

-img                 | Required  | Marker image path or URL height              | Required  | Height of the marker image width               | Required  | Width of the marker image offsetX             | width/2   | (optional) X offset of the marker image offsetY             | height    | (optional) Y offset of the marker image
+img                 | Required  | Marker image path or URL height              | Required  | Height of the marker image width               | Required  | Width of the marker image drawHeight          | height    | Height of marker, when it is draw (can contain resizing) drawWidth           | width     | Width of marker, when it is draw (can contain resizing) resizeMode          | cover     | Define, which mode is used to calculate target size, when drawWidth and drawHeight was changed.
+Available: cover, contain, fill, inside, outside (See here)[https://sharp.pixelplumbing.com/api-resize] offsetX             | width/2   | (optional) X offset of the marker image offsetY             | height    | (optional) Y offset of the marker image
 ##### Usage example